 Health Care Aide

-Dual Credit - Health Care Aide Brochure
+Dual Credit - Health Care Aide - Brochure 2019.pdf

 Here is an opportunity to get started on your future as a Health Care Aide.
 Upon successful completion of the program, you will be prepared to work in continuing care institutions, home care agencies, group homes, assisted or supportive living, day programs, specialized care centres and programs, acute care hospitals and private facilities.